sherriejudy/Mongo-Scraper/README.md

 # Mongo-Scraper
 *Mongo Scraper* is deployed to Heroku.
 Please check it out [here.](https://mongo-scraper11.herokuapp.com/)

 An app that scrapes articles using Mongoose and Cheerio from a news publication and lets users save articles and leave comments on the latest news.
-The Newspaper is University of Toronto's Independent publication, with a new [Wordpress Website](https://thenewspaper.ca/) Project implemented by Judy Hu in 2019.
+The Newspaper is University of Toronto's Independent publication, with a new [Wordpress Website](https://thenewspaper.ca/) implemented by Judy Hu in 2019.

 ## How It Works
 - Scrape articles by clicking the "Scrape Articles" button.